UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 ###### Returns

-`dict[str, int or Citataion : int]`
+`dict[str, int or Citation : int]`

- A dictioanry with keys as given by _keyType_ and integers giving their rates of occurnce in the collection
+ A dictionary with keys as given by _keyType_ and integers giving their rates of occurrence in the collection

 <hr style="padding: 0;border: none;border-width: 3px;height: 20px;color: #333;text-align: center;border-top-style: solid;border-bottom-style: solid;">